paulkernfeld/bitcoin-nanopayment/doc/developers.md

 For Developers
 ==============
-This section is for developers interested in improving or porting this library.
+This document is for developers interested in improving or porting this library.

 Protocol
 --------
+This is a protocol for sending a fair probabilistic payment from one party to another.
 Note that this protocol does not specify a transport for the data; the application is responsible for sending and receiving information between the two parties.

 Alice pays Bob as follows: